Telesat (TSAT)

 Outbound Investments

-- In November 2025, Telesat made a US$5 million equity investment in Farcast, a San Francisco-based startup developing advanced satellite user terminals for the Telesat Lightspeed network, and will gain a seat on Farcast's board of directors.
+- In November 2025, Telesat invested US$5 million in Farcast, a San Francisco-based startup, to develop advanced satellite User Terminals for the Telesat Lightspeed network.

 Capital Expenditures

-- Telesat's capital expenditures for full-year 2025 are projected to be between $900 million and $1.1 billion (Canadian dollars), with virtually all of this amount directed towards the Telesat Lightspeed project.
+- Telesat's expected capital expenditures for the full year 2025 are projected to be in the range of CAD 900 million to CAD 1.1 billion, with virtually all of it allocated to the Telesat Lightspeed program.

 Latest Trefis Analyses